thatguysilver/SGRQS/README.md

 Quote list taken from dmakk767 on github.

-Made using jQuery, Pure CSS
+Made using jQuery and bootstrap.